YasminAwad/NeuralBox/mixtral_7b_instruct_v0.3/README.md

 # Mixtral-7B-Instruct-v0.3 ChatBox

-This repository allows you to chat with the *[Mixtral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3)* model in a self-contained environment.
+This repository guides you on how to chat with the *[Mixtral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3)* model in a self-contained environment.

 ## 🚀 Getting Started